butyi/movscan/README.md

 Finally a python script sends an Email report with Youtube link to video.

 "Hello,
-The MovScan has been digitalized a new cine film: mozgofilm-06 The film has been uploaded to YouTube, but it is most probable still in processing by YouTube.
+The MovScan has digitalized a new cine film: mozgofilm-06 The film has been uploaded to YouTube, but it is most probable still in processing by YouTube.
 Link to the film: http://www.youtube.com/watch?v=I0-vjlOqfZg Enjoy! :-)